Fatin89/BioTools/README.txt

 Contents of release:

     FlexiCoClustering
     | FlexiCoClustering.jar - the main executable file.
-See usage below.
+See usage below
-    | src - directory containing all the java source.
-    | javadoc - directory containing the javadoc for this release.
-    | README - this file.
+    | README - this file
-    | LICENSE - details of the GPL license this software is covered by.
+    | LICENSE - details of the GPL license this software is covered by
-    | example - directory containing example file required to run this program.
-    | ext - directory containing all external libraries reguired for this program.
     | Documentation - the FlexiCoClustering manual file

 Usage:

     To run the demo (using JDK 1.8.0), use the following command:

+    Double click the .jar file

+    or

     On Windows command promt
-    java -jar <path to the FlexiCoClustering.jar>\FlexiCoClustering.jar
+    java -jar <path to the FlexiCoClusteringGUI\FlexiCoClustering.jar>\FlexiCoClustering.jar

-    On any Linux/Unix distributions
+    On any Linux/Unix distributions terminal
-    java -jar <path to the FlexiCoClustering.jar>/FlexiCoClustering.jar
+    java -jar <path to the FlexiCoClusteringGUI/FlexiCoClustering.jar>/FlexiCoClustering.jar

     On the GUI options: